Balance Counseling & Wellness

 A Little About Me

 I began working in the counseling field in 2000 after completing my bachelor’s degree in psychology from Texas A&M University and master’s in counseling from Sam Houston State University.
 I have enjoyed helping clients in a variety of settings including non-profits, hospitals, schools and private practice.
 My therapeutic approach is client-centered.
 In session you might hear me say, “you lead, I guide” meaning I share the tools and skills and you take action to employ them in your daily life.
 My approach is professional but approachable.
 I take this work very seriously, but myself, not so much.
 The last thing you want is a stuffy shrink that feels distant and judgmental.
 I’m also a client, and I know I don’t want that either!
 I have a very casual and laid-back approach with a healthy mix of trust, rapport, humor and challenge.
 I love this work and am passionate about helping people achieve their goals and improve their overall well-being.
-I’m a counselor but more importantly I’m a woman, wife, mom, daughter, sister and friend so I understand intimately that a life well-lived is a life rooted in quality relationships with yourself and others.
+I’m a counselor but more importantly I’m a woman, wife and mom.
+I understand intimately that a life well-lived is a life rooted in quality relationships with yourself and others.
 My life revolves around family, friends, health and wellness, live music, sports, travel, dogs and home.
 I look forward to walking alongside you in your journey to well-being and balance.